Skip to main content

 MemMachine utilizes an embedder to break apart user/agent language into distinct computer understandable derivatives.
 These derivatives are then passed through a re-ranker which compares the results to those found in the long-term memory buckets, then returns the top, sorted matches.
 After the re-ranker completes it’s activity, memory is stored into an associated database.

-Profile Memory
+Semantic Memory

-Profile memory specifically focuses on information and data specific to a user and their experience.
-The data is stored in a PostgreSQL database.
+Semantic, or profile memory specifically focuses on information and data specific to a user and their experience.
+The data is stored in an SQL database, such as PostgreSQL.
 Memory Storage Process

-1. Raw user messages go into session_history
+1. Raw user messages go into history table

 2. An LLM analyzes conversations to extract meaningful knowledge